-\textbf{Ground truth data:} We collected a separate dataset from two participants required for mapping pixel values of thermal images to body temperature.
+\\ \\ \textbf{Ground truth data:} We collected a separate dataset from two participants required for mapping pixel values of thermal images to body temperature.
 During the data collection, one participant used a 1000W hair dryer to raise his forehead temperature, while the other participant maintained a normal body temperature by remaining idle.
 The participants sat three meters away from the fixed setup and maintained a gap of one meter between themselves.
 We collected 100 images in batches of five.
 These batches alternated between five images with normal temperature readings, where both participants had normal body temperatures, and five images with abnormal high-temperature readings, where one participant had a normal body temperature and the other subject increased his forehead temperature.
 Additionally, we captured thermal images of a water bottle to simulate low-temperature scenarios.
 For these images, the maximum pixel value represents the surrounding temperature, and the minimum pixel value represents the water bottle's temperature.
 The collected dataset has minimum, maximum, standard deviation, and mean temperatures as 25.8$^{\circ}$C, 38.8$^{\circ}$C, 2.26$^{\circ}$C, and 36.6$^{\circ}$C, respectively.

-Furthermore, we measured the actual (ground truth) temperature of the two participants and the water bottle with an infrared contactless thermometer (Walnut Medical Thermosure).
-During data analysis, we calibrated FLIR thermal camera images by mapping pixel values to corresponding temperature values based on the recorded ground truth temperatures.
-The calibration process was performed using the proposed regression framework, to be discussed in the next section.
+Additionally, we measured the actual (ground truth) temperatures of two participants and a water bottle using a contactless infrared thermometer (Walnut Medical Thermosure).
+During data analysis, we calibrated the FLIR thermal camera images by mapping pixel values to their corresponding temperature values based on the recorded ground truth measurements.
+This calibration was performed using the proposed regression framework, which will be detailed in the next section.